 Delivering a remote crisis simulation exercise in the midst of a pandemic

 What started as a distributed simulation exercise to be carried out on site in Brussels ended up being delivered completely remotely through our Exonaut software from our ´Exercise Delivery Hubs’ in London and Stockholm.
-We worked together with the Client and 10 participating institutions from the financial sector to re-design the exercise in this new exercise delivery format, while still meeting all exercise outcomes and objectives.
+The 4C team worked together with the Client and 10 participating institutions from the financial sector to re-design the exercise in this new exercise delivery format, while still meeting all exercise outcomes and objectives.

 Why conduct an exercise in the midst of a pandemic?